 We have invested significant resources in the clinical development of Qnexa.
 We are planning for and investing significant resources now in preparation for application for marketing approval and planning for manufacture of commercial supply and sales and marketing.
 Our engagement in these resource-intensive activities puts significant investment at risk if we do not obtain regulatory approval and successfully commercialize Qnexa in the United States.
 On July 15, 2010 the Advisory Committee voted against the following question: "Based on the current available data, do you believe the overall benefit-risk assessment of PHEN/TPM (QNEXA) is favorable to support its approval for the treatment of obesity in individuals with a BMI > 30 kg/m2 or > 27 kg/m2 with weight-related co-morbidities?"
 The three co-morbidities included hypertension, diabetes and dyslipidemia.
-The vote from the Advisory Committee is a recommendation.
-The FDA will take the Advisory Committee's recommendation into consideration during its review of the NDA and will make a determination.
-The impact of the negative vote could delay or prevent regulatory approval or limit the commercial potential of Qnexa.
+On October 28, 2010, we received a Complete Response Letter, or CRL, from the FDA regarding the Qnexa NDA.
+The FDA issued the CRL to communicate its decision that the NDA could not be approved in its present form.
+We intend to address the FDA's requests for information included in the CRL and will submit a written response to the FDA.

 There is no assurance that our development of Qnexa will lead successfully to regulatory approval, or that obtaining regulatory approval will lead to commercial success.
 If Qnexa is not approved for commercial sale or if its development is delayed for any reason, our full investment in Qnexa may be at risk, we may be forced to write-off existing inventory, face significant costs to dispose of unusable inventory, and our business and financial condition would be materially adversely affected.